-Disaster plans are used by utilities to help coordinate their response to emergency situations of various kinds.
+Disaster plans, or emergency response plans, are used by utilities to help coordinate their response to emergency situations of various kinds.
 Disaster plans should include detailed information on how utility personnel should proceed in a disaster.
 While a leading practice is for utilities to have a stand-alone, utility-specific disaster plan, in some scenarios a city's disaster plan may include an electric-utility specific section.